| Vermont

 the wick mechanism or the glass chimney, may have sharp edges.
 Always

 exercise care when removing or replacing such parts.
+Additional Instructions for the

 Hurricane Lantern.